siy/booter-injector/README.md

 ~~~~

 By default all classes are handled as **prototype** (in terms of Spring DI), i.e. for every **get()** request new
 instance is created.
-In order to make particular class a singleton it's enough to annotate class with **@Singleton**
+In order to make particular class a singleton it is enough to annotate class with **@Singleton**
 annotation:

 ~~~~